Post Graduate Medical Institute Peshawar

 Post Graduate Medical Institute Peshawar (abbreviated as PGMI Peshawar) is a postgraduate medical training institute in Peshawar, Khyber Pakhtunkhwa, Pakistan.
 Established in 1984, PGMI Peshawar offers FCPS-II training and numerous diploma courses to health professionals throughout Khyber Pakhtunkhwa province.
-The institute consists of 41 teaching units at Lady Reading Hospital and Hayatabad Medical Complex and is accredited by the College of Physicians and Surgeons Pakistan.
-PGMI is affiliated with Khyber Medical University and is governed by an executive committee which is responsible for all academic, financial and policy decisions and includes an Annual Academic Inspection & Evaluation.
+The institute consists of 41 teaching units at Lady Reading Hospital and Hayatabad Medical Complex, both in Peshawar, and is accredited by the College of Physicians and Surgeons Pakistan.
+PGMI Peshawar is affiliated with Khyber Medical University and governed by an executive committee which is responsible for all academic, financial and policy decisions and includes an Annual Academic Inspection & Evaluation.